flaming-cl/flaming-cl.github.io/source/_posts/async-setState.md

 ---
-title: Why is setState asynchronous?
+title: Is setState asynchronous?
 date: 2023-02-07 15:07:27
 tags: React
 ---
-This is a reflection on Dan Abramov's answer in the RFClarification: why is setState asynchronous.

-## What
-Before figuring out why synchronous or asynchronous, I want to explain what they mean first.
-### What is asynchronous and what is synchronous?
+## Ideas of this article
+SetState itself is **not an asynchronous** function, but for some reasons React makes setState **act like an async** function.

+This article will:
+1. summarize why setState() act like an async function.
+2. discuss what makes synchronous setState() to act asynchronously
+3. provide an example to tell why async or sync setState matters

+## Why setState() act like an async function
-To put it simply, we expect synchronous calls to be executed immediately, while asynchronous calls will be executed after a while.
+We expect synchronous calls to be executed immediately, while asynchronous calls to be executed after a while.

-### In daily life, what kind of things would you do immediately, and what would you do later?
+**In daily life, what kind of things you will do immediately, and what you will do later?**
-Obviously, things that are done immediately usually have higher priority, and things that are delayed are usually less important.

-Similarly, what you trigger with setState is not always the most urgent, or may even be <abbr>insignificant</abbr>.
-So why update it immediately in a synchronous way?
+Obviously, things that are done immediately usually have higher priority, and things delayed are usually less important.
+Similarly, what we trigger with setState is not always with top priority.

-## Reason 1: ensures concurrent features
-### Example
-Assume you are editing a post on social media.
-Meanwhile, you are receiving a bunch of notification messages.
-### What if the notification updates were immediately executed?
-You may not be annoyed by this, when there are only a few messages.
-But if there are 100+ or even 1000+ new messages, your keyboard input can become sluggish, as the browser is busy with immediately processed (synchronous) new messages.

-### For the above situation, what can you do to ensure smooth text input for users?
-The solution is simple: give low priority to the message updates.
-When a message update encounters a high priority event, we will ask the former one to yield the main thread.
+Here comes the first reason to make setState act in an asynchronous way: **priority scheduling**.

 > React could assign different priorities to setState() calls depending on where they’re coming from: an event handler, a network response, an animation, etc.

-### What is relationship between asynchronous setState calls and concurrent features?
+> -- Dan Abramov

+### Reason 1: ensures concurrent features
+**Example**
+Assume you are receiving a bunch of notification messages, while editing a post on social media.

+**What happens if the notification updates were immediately executed?**

+You may not be annoyed by this when there are only a few messages.
+But if there are 100+ or even 1000+ new messages, your keyboard input can be very sluggish, as the browser is busy updating new notifications.

+**For the above situation, what can you do to ensure smooth text input for users?**

+A good practice is: giving low priority to message updates which are not important in this case.
+And when a message update encounters a high priority event, we will ask the former one to yield the main thread.

+**Why asynchronous setState() benefits prioritized rendering (concurrent features) in React?**
+Asynchronous-like setState() makes concurrent features possible.

-It is the asynchronous feature of setState that makes concurrent features (rendering with priorities) possible.
-If all the setState calls are executed immediately, it is not easy for us to delay its execution and make room for high priority tasks.
+This is because async-like setState() makes it easier to delay execution of low priority task and make room for high priority ones.

-To future understand benefits of concurrent features, you can go to [this post](https://flaming-cl.github.io/bits-refinery/bits-refinery/2023/02/06/simple-ideas-about-React-Concurrent-mode/)
+To further understand concurrent features, you can go to [this post](https://flaming-cl.github.io/post/simple-ideas-about-React-Concurrent-mode)

-## Reason 2: avoid dirty data
+### Reason 2: avoid dirty data
-Besides performance concern, dirty data is another potential cost of synchronous setState.
+Besides performance optimization, avoiding dirty data is another reason for us to avoid running setState() in an synchronous way.

 To understand this, we need to talk about the core value of React first.

-### React In Theory
+**React In Theory**

 For React, its most fundamental principle evolved from this formula:
 > UI = f(state)

-The idea behind it is simple: same state data leads to same UI.
+The idea behind it is simple: **same input states result in same UI**.

-However, based on Dan’s explanation, immediately executing setState may violate React's pure function-like update process:
+However, based on Dan Abramov’s explanation, running setState() synchronously may violate React's pure-function-like update processes.

-### Why synchronous setState may violate the core theory of React?
+**Why running synchronous setState() may violate the core value of React?**

-It is hard to ensure consistency on synchronously updated states and their props.
+Because it is hard to ensure consistency on synchronously updated states and their props.

+States are often not isolated but come with props.
 To ensure consistent data flow, once you immediately update a state, you also need to update its related props in time.

-Unfortunately, there is no quick solution to such requirement.
-> You may immediately update a state, but props only update after the reconciliation and flushing.
+> However, even though you may immediately update a state, props only update after the reconciliation and flushing.

-So it is possible that a parent component updates one of its states immediately, but the related props received by children component have not changed yet.
+For example, although a parent component updates a state immediately, the state related props received by children have to wait until reconciliation or flushing finished.

-Such inconsistency can lead to dirty data.
+**Such inconsistency can lead to dirty data.**

+## What makes sync setState() act asynchronously